 - Pressure-Temperature rating for ASME or ANSI Flanges.

 For oil drilling and wellhead system applications API flanges are used which are based on API 6A standard.
-The pressure-temperature rating for API flanges range from 2000 psi to 20,000 psi.
+The pressure-temperature rating for API flanges ranges from 2000 psi to 20,000 psi.

-For all other applications, ASME or ANSI flanges are used which is based on ASME B 16.5 for sizes upto 24″ and ASME B 16.47 for larger sizes.
+For all other applications, ASME or ANSI flanges are used which are based on ASME B 16.5 for sizes up to 24″ and ASME B 16.47 for larger sizes.

 ASME/ANSI B16.5 standard provides seven flange pressure ratings: 150, 300, 400, 600, 900, 1500, and 2500.
 They are also known as Flange Class and denoted by Class, followed by anyone of the above-mentioned dimensionless numbers.
 They are also referred to as “Pound Rating” or Pressure Class Rating.

-- Higher the flange rating, the higher is the pressure it can withstand at temperatures.
+- The higher the flange rating, the higher the pressure it can withstand at temperatures.